 Earlier this week I talked about the power of personal branding for your career.
-Even if you're a believer, you may be hesitant to brand yourself early on in your career...because how many 20-somethings do you know that are specialists in their field?
-Actually, you'd be surprised.
-Read on for a few reasons I believe you may not be branding yourself and what you can do to overcome these barriers.
+Even if you're a believer, you may be hesitant to brand yourself early on in your business...because you have to be established to be an expert, right?
+Actually, no. Read on for a few reasons I believe you may not be branding yourself and what you can do to overcome these barriers.

 You aren't branding yourself because you probably think...